 - Adoption and etiquette will determine its true impact, but it’s a promising step for online communities.

-Threads’ spoiler-hiding feature is more than a clever trick—it’s a sign that social media can evolve to respect both excitement and empathy.
+In conclusion, Threads’ spoiler-hiding feature is more than a clever trick—it’s a sign that social media can evolve to respect both excitement and empathy.
+It will be interesting to see how this feature affects our online connections, sharing, and surprises.